 Your cart is empty!

 The first several months of your little one’s life are filled with so many fun firsts – smiling, giggling, rolling over, sitting up, and so much more.
-And now, you’re starting to think about another monumental first: his or her first meal!
+And now, you may be thinking about another monumental first: your baby’s first meal!

 The American Academy of Pediatrics recommends the introduction of solid foods around six months of age.
-Still, ultimately, it’s up to you and your child’s pediatrician to determine when your little one is developmentally ready to take his or her first “bite.”
+Ultimately, it’s up to you and your child’s pediatrician to determine when your little one is developmentally ready to take his or her first “bite.”

 These tiny green gems can be bought fresh or frozen, then steamed and pureed for a nutritious first meal.